 The elbow is stable because of the combined stabilizing effects of bone surfaces, ligaments, and muscles.
 When an elbow dislocates, any or all of these structures can be injured to different degrees.

 In the most severe dislocations, the blood vessels and nerves that travel across the elbow may be injured.
 If this happens, there is a risk of losing the arm.

-During the physical examination, Drs.
-Jason or Mark Pruzansky will examine the arm, checking for tenderness, swelling, and deformity.
+During the physical examination, Dr. Mark Pruzansky and Dr. Jason Pruzansky will examine the arm, checking for tenderness, swelling, and deformity.
 Injuries with damaged blood vessel associated with the dislocation may mean the hand will be cold to the touch and may take on a bluish appearance.